-The basic structure for referencing online documents is very similar to other references, but with the addition of a retrieval date and source.
-List the day you accessed the document online and provide the exact URL where it can be found.
+The basic structure for referencing online documents is very similar to other references, but with the addition of a retrieval source.
+Provide the exact URL for where the document can be found.

 Author, A. A. (2000).
 Title of work.
 Retrieved from source